Ninstints

-SG̱ang Gwaay Llanagaay ("Red Cod Island"), commonly known by its English name Ninstints, is a village site of the Haida people and part of the Gwaii Haanas National Park Reserve and Haida Heritage Site on Haida Gwaii on the North Coast of British Columbia, Canada.
+SG̱ang Gwaay Llnagaay ("Red Cod Island"), commonly known by its English name Ninstints, is a village site of the Haida people and part of the Gwaii Haanas National Park Reserve and Haida Heritage Site on Haida Gwaii on the North Coast of British Columbia, Canada.

-The village site is a UNESCO World Heritage Site, a National Historic Site of Canada, and a National Marine Conservation site.
+The village site is a UNESCO World Heritage Site, a National Historic Site, and a National Marine Conservation site.

 Name

-The name of the village site, SG̱ang Gwaay llnagaay, is the Haida name for Anthony Island, where the village is located and means "Red Cod Island."
+The name of the village site, SG̱ang Gwaay Llnagaay, is the Haida name for Anthony Island, where the village is located and means "Red Cod Island."
 During the late 18th and early 19th centuries the village was referred to as Koyahs or Coyahs, also rendered Quee-ah, after the chief at the time, Koyah.
 The name "Ninstints," also spelled "Nan Sdins," was the name of the most powerful of the village's chiefs in the mid-19th century and came to be used as the village's name as a result of the practice of ship captains referring to villages by the name of the headman or chief at the location.

 Village site

-The village was the southernmost of Haida villages, located in a sheltered bay on the east side of the island, just west of and facing Kunghit Island, the southernmost island in the archipelago.
+The village was one of the southernmost of Haida villages, located in a sheltered bay on the east side of the island, just west of and facing Kunghit Island, the southernmost large island in the archipelago.
 It is small but also the most secluded and protected major Haida settlement because of its location on a sheltered rocky bay.
 SG̱ang Gwaay llnagaay is the earliest recorded village in the southern archipelago.

-SG̱ang Gwaay llnagaay today features the largest collection of Haida totem poles in their original locations, many celebrated as great works of art, though they are being allowed to succumb to the natural decay of the lush temperate rainforest climate.
-Images of the ruins of SG̱ang Gwaay llnagaay are emblematic of Haida culture and of Haida Gwaii and are featured in tourism promotions for the islands and the province at large.
+SG̱ang Gwaay Llnagaay today features the largest collection of Haida totem poles in their original locations, all of which are celebrated as great works of art, though Haida are allowing them to succumb to the natural decay of the lush temperate rainforest climate.
+Images of the ruins of SG̱ang Gwaay Llnagaay are emblematic of Haida culture and of Haida Gwaii and are featured in tourism promotions for the islands and the province at large.
 The site is extremely remote, and access is only by sea or air from towns in the northern part of the islands.
-To protect the valuable Haida Heritage Sites, the Haida operate a Watchmen program, stationing Haidas at traditional village sites throughout Haida Gwaii including within Gwaii Haanas National Park Reserve and Haida Heritage Site.
+To protect the valuable Haida Heritage Sites, Haida operate a Watchmen program, stationing Haida at traditional village sites throughout Haida Gwaii including within Gwaii Haanas National Park Reserve and Haida Heritage Site.
 The Watchmen ensure that visitors are acting in an appropriate manner and maintain a presence on their traditional territories.